gagglepod/anonymoosefiles.com/src/content/episode/ep05-i-podcast.md

 ### Notable Quotes

-_"Leave all creative energies uninhibited."_
+_"Leave all creative energies uninhibited."_<br />
 **-- Leonard E. Read**

 _"[Markets are a] configuration of creative human energies.
 [Thousands] of tiny know-hows, configuring naturally and spontaneously in response to human necessity and desire.
-And in the absence of any human masterminding."_
+And in the absence of any human masterminding."_<br />
 **-- Leonard E. Read**

-_"We are perishing for want of wonder, not for want of wonders."_
+_"We are perishing for want of wonder, not for want of wonders."_<br />
 **-- GK Chesterton**

 ### Transcripts